Animal Care Center (Shelter)

 The City of St. Louis Department of Health's Animal Care and Control division maintains a Missouri Department of Agriculture licensed animal shelter to house and care for animals brought in by Animal Care and Control Officers and members of the public.
 The shelter facility is located at 2801 Clark Avenue, St. Louis, MO 63103.

-The City of St. Louis entered into a contract with the Center for Animal Rescue and Enrichment (CARE STL) on March 1, 2019, to assume operations at the Animal Care Center shelter.
-CARE STL is a 501(c)(3) non-profit organization which works to continue an increased live-release rate for shelter animals.
+The City of St. Louis shelter facility is managed by Center for Animal Rescue and Enrichment (CARE STL), a 501(c)(3) non-profit organization which works to continue an increased live-release rate for shelter animals.

 Adoptions, Fostering, and Volunteering

-Under the negotiated terms, CARE STL will oversee the care of animals in the shelter facility. including veterinary care, exercise, and socialization.
-Adoptions, foster homes and volunteer opportunies will also be managed by the CARE STL staff.
+CARE STL oversees the care of animals in the shelter facility. including veterinary care, exercise, and socialization.
+Adoptions, foster homes and volunteer opportunities area also managed by the CARE STL staff.

 - Post fliers as soon as possible in the area where your pet may have been lost.